 In some instances, CIOs and CISOs are being asked to not only reduce operational expense, but innovate to help with revenue generation — a role not typically associated with their responsibilities.

-Cybersecurity asset management platforms correlate data from multiple sources to:
+Cybersecurity asset management solutions correlate data from multiple sources to:

 An automated asset inventory delivered as a process helps organizations negotiate the ever-complex and demanding nature of their IT and security landscapes, helping them minimize complexity and achieve technological innovation.